ipab-slmc/exotica/exotica/doc/Setting-up-ROSlaunch.rst

         <param name="ConfigurationFile" type="string" value="$(find exotica_examples)/resources/configs/ik_solver_demo.xml" />
     </node>

-Which will then be read by the XML initialiser in your script.
+Which will then be read by the XML initializer in your script.
 Simply change the value of the ``ConfigurationFile`` parameter to set the filename.